theship/jubu_site/docs/blog/posts/the-past-present-and-future.md

 to my [awesome sponsors], and to show that it's possible to make existing Open Source projects sustainable by following a well-designed release strategy.

-You can learn about the strategy in the [Insiders] guide.
+You can learn about the strategy in the [portfolio] guide.

-  [awesome sponsors]: ../../insiders/index.md#how-to-become-a-sponsor
+  [awesome sponsors]: ../../portfolio/index.md#how-to-become-a-sponsor

 ## 2022